 - You are able to donate your organ entirely altruistically, this is similar to blood donation in that your organ will be given to the person on the national waiting list most in need of it, and who is a match with your organ.
 This is categorised as a non-directed altruistic donation.
 If you choose to donate your organ in this way, you may be asked if you are willing to donate into a non-directed altruistic donor chain in order that more than one person could receive a transplant

 - You can also choose to donate your organ to a specific individual you have only come into contact with as a result of your wish to donate.
 This is a directed altruistic donation.
 In this case, you and the recipient would initially need to approach your local living transplant unit to discuss the available options.
-Contact details for transplant units can be found here.
+Contact details for transplant units.

 Transplant units will take a wide variety of factors into account in deciding whether to take on a donor and recipient pair.
 Your desire to donate is only one factor.